🧡 Skip to main content🔍 Skip to search

 Let us see the necessary steps to design such a Task.

 • 3 · The Stop Task Action is configured to stop the very Task within which it is located.
-However, this Action will be performed only when the ping command performed by Run CMD Command Action in Step 2 manages to successfully reach the server.
+However, this Action will be performed only when the ping command performed by the Run CMD Command Action in Step 2 manages to successfully reach the server.

 • 4 · Reaching this step implies the failure of the ping command to reach the destination server in Step 2.
-Thus, from here on, Automation Workshop starts gathering additional data on connectivity problems and tries to deliver the notification on initial ping failure to the system administrator.
-Let us add Run CMD Command Action to ping domain name server (DNS) to check whether it is possible to resolve the IP address of the server.
+Thus, from here on, Automation Workshop starts gathering additional data on connectivity problems and tries to deliver the notification on the initial ping failure to the system administrator.
+Let us add the Run CMD Command Action to ping the domain name server (DNS) to check whether it is possible to resolve the IP address of the server.

-• 5 · The Run CMD Command Action performs ping operation to check router & gateway connectivity.
+• 5 · The Run CMD Command Action performs a ping operation to check router & gateway connectivity.

-• 6 · Another Run CMD Command Action performs tracert command to get info on mediating servers.
+• 6 · Another Run CMD Command Action performs the tracert command to get info on mediating servers.

-• 9 · If SMTP server has been reached successfully in Step 7, the Task stops here using the Stop Task Action.
+• 9 · If the SMTP server has been reached successfully in Step 7, the Task stops here using the Stop Task Action.

 Deploy the Task…